THE BHP MISSION

 1) The quality of content we produce in all the aspects of story mentioned above,

 2) Freeing thought and creativity from the confines of the fiscal quarter, and

 3) Industry innovation and flexibility of publishing processes and outdated norms.

 We publish adult/general audience books that are meticulously edited and refined for the purposes of creating the new ‘classics’—great and long lasting story-telling.
 Here at BHP, we believe that good books cut across genre and harshly defined subject categories.
 While still working within these industry and retail norms, we aim to push the constraints of them.

 Bear Hill Publishing.
 Fiction, not transient but transcendent.

 We approach each manuscript from an initially traditional publishing perspective, but we also understand the industry is changing and strive to stay on top of the new modes of selling books to consumers.
 BHP is always looking for ways to use mixed media forms to take every story to another level, beyond both book and author, and bring it to life in a visual, tangible, and emotional way.

 (At this time, I would like to add that we are using strictly digital printers to produce books at the moment.
-This will remain until 2020, when we are set up to handle a larger inventory).
+This will remain for the foreseeable future, as we recover from setbacks in the economy).